rebelsky/sams-assorted-musings-reflections/cool-friends-2020-01-26.md

 a call for honorary degree recipients.
 Her work is artistic and I'm pretty sure that she was a dual CS/English major (or at least she loved taking courses from Ed Moore); perhaps we can give her an honorary doctorate in humane letters.
+Oh!
+She'd also be a great candidate for a Convocation.
 And I should certainly write a more complete musings about Rachel.
 I see that I have some notes for such a musing that I started more than three years ago [6].
 Stay tuned.

 ---